pondrejk/dizzer/chap-definitions.md

 - *analysis* – drawing on large data sets to identify patterns in order to make economic, social, technical, and legal claims
 - *mythology* – the widespread belief that large data sets offer a higher form of intelligence and knowledge that can generate insights that were previously impossible, with the aura of truth, objectivity, and accuracy

-Though systemic thinking is not bad as such, it's usefulness..., have a fate of being overly complicated and yet never complete.
-There are too many ways to slice a cake...
+As the two taxonomies above illustrate, there are many ways to slice a cake.
+The fate of overreaching definitions is being too intricate to explain the phenomena crisply, yet never complete as there is always a point of view that hasn't been included.
+So here we arrive at a trade-off between preciseness of a definition and its practicality.

-Rejecting the view of big data as a singular phenomenon, big data as a non-specific convering term – @helles2013making: "Data are made in a process involving multiple social agents — communicators, service providers, communication researchers, commercial stakeholders, government authorities, international regulators, and more.
-Data are made for a variety of scholarly and applied purposes ...
+One way out from this is simply rejecting the view of big data as a singular phenomenon.
+Big data is a non-specific covering term that could mean different things to different people.
+As @helles2013making observes, "[d]ata are made in a process involving multiple social agents — communicators, service providers, communication researchers, commercial stakeholders, government authorities, international regulators, and more.
+Data are made for a variety of scholarly and applied purposes [...].
 And data are processed and employed in a whole range of everyday and institutional contexts."

-Expectation vary on context, example of learning analytics – @wilson2017big: "In this paper, we have used three comparisons to draw out ways in which a particular and currently popular use of big data — learning analytics — differs from other big data contexts.
-We have tried to highlight the lessons for learning analytics that emerge from such explicit comparisons.

-    First, the comparison with big data in the physical sciences highlighted the difference between intentional and incidental data collection; the need for robust theoretical underpinnings to measurements that rely on proxies rather than direct observation; the further need for robust theoretical underpinnings to explain or predict the presence and absence of correlations between different variables; and the dangers of comparing the infinitely differentiated interactions between students and learning resources with the endlessly repeatable interactions between fundamentally identical particles.

-    Second, the comparison with big data in business intelligence highlighted the ethical issues around collecting data when users have no choice to opt out and do not give explicit or informed consent; issues around who business intelligence algorithms such as recommender systems are intended to benefit; the question of whether recommender systems are reliable (and if they are not, might they end up recommending behavior that is in fact detrimental to students); and questions of whether the digital trace data used in Learning Analytics are actually traces of learning at all.

-    Third, the comparison with big data in public health highlighted the possible elision between the levels of population and individual; and the question of whether analytics are best used to change the behavior of consumers (students) or the conditions in which they find themselves.
-"

 ## Spatial properties of big data

-Apart from the overreaching definitions mentioned above, there as also been field-specific efforts to contextualize big data:
-Crampton, 2015; Lewis and Westlund, 2015; Ovadia, 2013; Shin and Choi, 2015; Wamba, et al., 2015
-governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), or business administration (wamba2015big) and doubtlessly many others I'm not aware of.
+Apart from the general definitions mentioned above, there have also been field-specific efforts to contextualize big data.
+The fields include governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), or business administration (wamba2015big), learning analytics (@wilson2017big), education (kabakchieva2015big) and doubtlessly many others.

-education Kabakchieva, D., & Stefanova, K. (2015).
-Big Data Approach and Dimensions for Educational Industry.
-Economic Alternatives, (4), pp. 47-59.

 how to contextualize bd within geograpy – maybe to the next section on science:
 @graham2013geography